virtual-disk-array/vda_doc/source/DnAgentConfiguration.rst

 \--max-workers
 ^^^^^^^^^^^^^^
-It indicate how many concurrent workers the grpc server will have.
+It indicates how many concurrent workers the grpc server will have.
 The default value is 10.

 \--sock-path